DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 9-14 are rejected under 35 U.S.C.
+Claims 9-14 continue to be rejected under 35 U.S.C.
 101 because the claimed invention is directed to non-statutory subject matter.
 Although the specification specifically excludes signal per se from computer storage media (paragraph 49), it also states that the memory can include “computer storage media in the form of volatile” memory (paragraph 51).
 Volatile memory is a type of computer memory that needs a continuous power supply to maintain its stored data.
 This would involve electric signals to power the memory.
 The applicant may wish to clarify or limit the scope of the claim.

 The United States Patent and Trademark Office (USPTO) is obliged to give claims their broadest reasonable interpretation consistent with the specification during proceedings before the USPTO.
 See In re Zletz, 893 F.2d 319 (Fed.
 Cir.
 1989) (during patent examination the pending claims must be interpreted as broadly as their terms reasonably allow).
 The broadest reasonable interpretation of a claim drawn to a computer readable medium (also called machine readable medium and other such variations) typically covers forms of non-transitory tangible media and transitory propagating signals per se in view of the ordinary and customary meaning of computer readable media, particularly when the specification is silent.
 See MPEP 2111.01.
 When the broadest reasonable interpretation of a claim covers a signal per se, the claim must be rejected under 35 U.S.C. § 101 as covering non-statutory subject matter.
 See In re Nuijten, 500 F.3d 1346, 1356-57 (Fed.
 Cir.
 2007) (transitory embodiments are not directed to statutory subject matter) and Interim Examination Instructions for Evaluating Subject Matter Eligibility Under 35 U.S.C. §101, Aug.
 24, 2009; p.
 2.